MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-performance-best-practices.md

 ### Performance events

-To measure embedded performance, you may use two events:
+To measure embedded performance, you can use two events:

-1. Loaded event: The time until the report is initialized (the Power BI logo will disappear when the load is finished).
+1. Loaded event: The time until the report is initialized (the Power BI logo disappears when the load is finished).
 2. Rendered event: The time until the report is fully rendered, using the actual data.
 The rendered event is fired each time the report is re-rendered (for example, after applying filters).
 To measure a report, make sure you do the calculations on the first raised event.

 Cached data is rendered when available but no other event is generated.